Cholecalciferol: Industrial production

 Cholecalciferol is produced industrially for use in vitamin supplements and to fortify foods.
 As a pharmaceutical drug it is called cholecalciferol (USAN) or colecalciferol (INN, BAN).
 It is produced by the ultraviolet irradiation of 7-dehydrocholesterol extracted from lanolin found in sheep's wool.
 Cholesterol is extracted from wool grease and wool wax alcohols obtained from the cleaning of wool after shearing.
 The cholesterol undergoes a four-step process to make 7-dehydrocholesterol, the same compound that is produced in the skin of animals.
 The 7-dehydrocholesterol is then irradiated with ultraviolet light.
-Some unwanted isomers are formed during irradiation: these are removed by various techniques, leaving a resin which melts at about room temperature and usually has a potency of 25000000±to gram.
+Some unwanted isomers are formed during irradiation: these are removed by various techniques, leaving a resin which melts at about room temperature and usually has a potency of 25to 30 million IU.

 Cholecalciferol is also produced industrially for use in vitamin supplements from lichens, which is suitable for vegans.

 Stability

-Cholecalciferol is very sensitive to UV radiation and will rapidly, but reversibly, break down to form supra-sterols, which can further irreversibly convert to ergosterol.
+Cholecalciferol is very sensitive to UV radiation and will rapidly, but reversibly, break down to form suprasterols, which can further irreversibly convert to ergosterol.

 Pesticide

-Rodents are somewhat more susceptible to high doses than other species, and cholecalciferol has been used in poison bait for the control of these pests.
+Rodents are somewhat more susceptible to high doses of cholecalciferol than other species, and the compound has been used in poison bait for the control of these pests.

-The mechanism of high dose cholecalciferol is that it can produce "hypercalcemia, which results in systemic calcification of soft tissue, leading to kidney failure, cardiac abnormalities, hypertension, CNS depression, and GI upset.
+The pharmacodynamics of cholecalciferol are such that high doses can produce "hypercalcemia, which results in systemic calcification of soft tissue, leading to kidney failure, cardiac abnormalities, hypertension, CNS depression, and GI upset.
 Signs generally develop within 18±– hours of ingestion and can include depression, loss of appetite, polyuria, and polydipsia."
 High-dose cholecalciferol will tend to rapidly accumulate in adipose tissue yet release more slowly which will tend to delay time of death for several days from the time that high-dose bait is introduced.

 In New Zealand, possums have become a significant pest animal.
 For possum control, cholecalciferol has been used as the active ingredient in lethal baits.
 The LD_{50} is 16.8 mg/kg, but only 9.8 mg/kg if calcium carbonate is added to the bait.
 Kidneys and heart are target organs.
 LD_{50} of 4.4 mg/kg has been reported in rabbits, with lethality to almost all rabbits ingesting doses greater than 15 mg/kg.
 Toxicity has been reported across a wide range of cholecalciferol dosages, with LD_{50} as high as 88 mg/kg or LD_{Lo} as low as 2 mg/kg reported for dogs.

-Researchers have reported that the compound is less toxic to non-target species than earlier generations of anticoagulant rodenticides (Warfarin and congeners) or Bromethalin, and that relay toxicosis (poisoning by eating a poisoned animal) has not been documented.
+Researchers have reported that the compound is less toxic to non-target species than earlier generations of anticoagulant rodenticides (warfarin and congeners) or bromethalin, and that relay toxicosis (poisoning by eating a poisoned animal) has not been documented.
 Nevertheless, the same source reports that use of cholecalciferol in rodenticides may still pose a significant hazard to other animals, such as dogs and cats, when rodenticide bait or other forms of cholecalciferol are directly ingested.